suikan4github/kaiten-yaki/ubuntu_en.md

 2M,,L
 EOF
 fi
+# if EFI firmware

 # Encrypt the partition to install Linux
 printf %s "${PASSPHRASE}" | cryptsetup luksFormat --type=luks1 --key-file - --batch-mode "${DEV}${CRYPTPARTITION}"

+fi
+# if erase all
 ```
 ## Open the LUKS partition
 You have to opened the LUKS partition here for the subsequent tasks.